aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/esm2_models/slurm/README.md

     "train_steps_per_second": 2.225
 }
 ```
-That confirms that model training was completed successfully with DDP framework
+That confirms that ESM-2 model training was completed successfully with FSDP framework